Blade (character): Anime

 In addition to all his above skills and powers, Blade's swordsmanship in particular is shown in Marvel Anime to be especially advanced.
-Blade's sword-style revolves mainly around his mastery of Yagu Shinkage-ryu, a kenjutsu art that can unleash powerful shockwaves or transparent wind blades from his sword swings, allowing him to blast or slice respectively his opponents from a distance.
+Blade's sword-style revolves mainly around his mastery of Yagu Shinkage-ryu, a kenjutsu art that can unleash powerful shockwaves or transparent wind blades from his sword swings, allowing him to blast or slice his opponents from a distance.
 The Yagu Shinkage-ryu also has three principal Yagyu techniques.
 The first technique, "The First Blade: Residual Moon", draws a small circle with the tip of his sword, producing a perfectly tangible after-image of himself for diversions.
 The second technique, "The Second Blade: Phantom Moon", involves a high-speed spin, allowing Blade to launch an omnidirectional slash in rapid succession with such intensity that it sets his strike ablaze.
 The final technique, "The Third Blade: Chaotic Moon", launches several shadow blades around the opponent, hiding the user's attack path with little chance of being noticed.

 Other versions

 Marvel Zombies

-In Marvel Zombies, Nick Fury explained to Blade and those who joined the resistance aboard the S.H.I.E.L.D.
-Helicarrier how serious he believed the situation to be; that it was the end of the world.
-He also explained that whatever the histories of those assembled, they were all on the same side.
-However, Blade was later seen as one of the infected heroes.
+An alternate universe version of Blade appears in Marvel Zombies.
+He initially appears as a member of a resistance against the zombie forces, but is later shown to have been infected.

 Secret Wars

-An alternate universe variant of Blade from Earth-61610 appears in Secret Wars as a member of the Thor Corps.
+An alternate universe version of Blade from Earth-61610 appears in Secret Wars as a member of the Thor Corps.